 This garlic blooming onion cheese bread is probably the most amazing garlic bread I have ever had with onions!
 Be sure to chop the onion very fine!
 Very fine onions will be easier to stick to the bread while pulling it apart like a blooming onion.
 Plus, if you don’t really like onions, it would cut down on the strong flavor.
 The more cheese you put on-the better it tastes!
 Be sure to not cut all the way down to the bottom or else it will loose the blooming onion effect!
-This cheesy pull apart bread recipe serves 6 people and is 449.56 kcal per serving.
+This cheesy pull apart bread recipe serves 6 people.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.